HOUSTON AUDUBON URBAN BIRD SURVEY

-Next Survey: January 21 at 8 AM
+Next Survey: January 20, 2024

--- Mary Ann Beauchemin
+Survey Leader: Mary Ann Beauchemin

 The Willow Waterhole Bird Survey was started in June 2007 and is held on the third Saturday of each month (but no survey in December).
-During the 2-hour count, the number of species identified can range from around 30 in summer to over 50 in the winter.
+During the 2-hour count, the number of species identified can range from around 30 in the summer to over 50 in the winter.

 Birding Willow Waterhole